Askari Mian Irani

 Askari Mian Irani (1940-2004) was a Pakistani painter.

 Early life and education

-In 1967, Askari Mian Irani received a diploma in Commercial Design from the Mayo School of Arts now called National College of Arts (NCA), Lahore.
+In 1967, Askari Mian Irani received a diploma in Commercial Design from the Mayo School of Arts. now called National College of Arts (NCA), Lahore.

 Career

-He worked in the business of advertising until 1976, but later became disillusioned with the nature of his job.
-So he decided to come back to his first love and passion - painting.

-Askari Mian Irani was part of the faculty of the National College of Arts (NCA) from 1976 to 1999.
+He worked in the advertising industry until 1976.
+Later he became disillusioned with the nature of his job and decided to return to his first passion - painting.
+Irani was part of the NCA faculty from 1976 to 1999.

 Painting exhibits

 He exhibited in over 20 solo and group shows.

 Stamp design

 Irani designed two stamps (40 paisas and 85 paisas) of the Third Organisation of the Islamic Conference (OIC) (1981) issue.

 Commemorative postage stamp

 On 14 August 2006, Pakistan Post issued a Rs.
 40 sheetlet of stamps to posthumously honour 10 Pakistani painters.
 Besides Askari Mian Irani, the other nine painters were: Laila Shahzada, Zubeida Agha, Sadequain, Ali Imam, Shakir Ali, Anna Molka Ahmed, Zahoor ul Akhlaq, Ahmed Pervez and Bashir Mirza.